Line 1 – A crucial artery

 The most prestigious line in the Paris metro

-The line is home to 16 of the 50 busiest stations in the network, including five of RATP’s multimodal hubs (La Défense, Charles de Gaulle–Étoile, Châtelet, Gare de Lyon and Nation).
+Linking several employment centres, the line is home to 16 of the 50 busiest stations in the network, including five of the RATP’s fifteen multimodal hubs (La Défense, Charles de Gaulle–Étoile, Châtelet, Gare de Lyon and Nation).

 The signal boxes at Porte Maillot and Château de Vincennes were built in 1964 and 1966 respectively.
 The centralised control room, the metro’s first, dates back to 1967, and has already been partially renovated twice.
 The automatic control system, installed in 1972, was one of the first in the RATP’s networks.
 In order to tackle the challenges of the next four decades, it was necessary to renew this equipment.

-been completely modernised.
-New points and crossing were installed in November
+modernised.
+New points and crossing were installed at Porte Maillot in November

 2008, and all control systems were replaced with computerised solutions one